 a thin, aluminized Mylar window.
 Order as, for example, C14LMW - Laminated

-1" diameter and a 1.75" circular disc.
+and we will send you a quote.
 Low energy x-ray, beta and alpha sources can be produced with a

 80 µgm/cm2 aluminized Mylar window offering excellent transmission for Fe-55, C-14 and Po-210.

 |Radioisotope sources are available individually or packaged as sets of three, five, and eight in convenient storage boxes.
 These items are

 exempt sources and of nominal activity to provide a safe, yet inexpensive supply of radioactive material for educational and commercial use.||When shipping or storing multiple gamma sources, to reduce reduce radiation levels we recommend using Lead Shields.|